davincisatellite/application-template-msp432p401r/README.md

     * [Code Composer Studio 12.3.0](https://www.ti.com/tool/download/CCSTUDIO)

 ## Importing
-1. Clone the repository using your favorite method (e.g. Github Desktop, GitKraken) to a location of your liking.
+1. Clone the repository using your favorite method (e.g. Git bash (recommended), Github Desktop, GitKraken) to a location of your liking.
 2. Open CCS
 3. In CCS: File > Import > Git > Projects from Git > Existing local repository